 The Mason court held that where parents shared joint physical custody, the minor child’s interests typically “favor protection of the child’s relationships with both parents because both are, in a real sense, primary to the child’s development.’”

 Joint physical custody doesn’t necessarily restrict a minor’s relocation outside the Commonwealth.
 Still, the Mason decision did note that joint physical custody diminished the importance of the “child’s best interests” factor of relocation being advantageous to one parent.
-According to the decision, “upon cause shown,” which allows a judge to order removal absent both parents’ consent, means demonstrating that removal was in the child’s best interests, taking into account all circumstances.
+According to the decision, “upon cause shown,” which allows a judge to order removal absent both parents’ consent, means demonstrating that removal was in the child’s best interests.
+This is taking into account all circumstances.

-Arguing for Removal
+Arguing for Removal:

 How, then, can a probate judge be convinced to allow a minor to relocate outside of Massachusetts when doing so would be particularly advantageous to the petitioning parent ?